 What music is available on YouTube Music?

-YouTube Music includes over 30 million tracks in its catalogue, many of which are official music videos from popular artists like Bruno Mars, Macklemore, Kesha, Nicki Minaj and Ed Sheeran.
+YouTube Music includes millions of tracks in its catalogue, many of which are official music videos from popular artists like Bruno Mars, Macklemore, Kesha, Nicki Minaj, Ed Sheeran, or Taylor Swift.
 There's plenty of music to suit more niche tastes, too, from gospel and meditation music to the latest hits coming out of Bosnia and Lebanon.
 And thanks to the vast amount of music already on YouTube, new tracks are approved and added to YouTube Music on a regular basis.

 What devices are compatible with YouTube Music?

 The biggest drawback to YouTube Music is its limited device support.
-Other than the YouTube Music website, which supports PCs, Macs and Linux-based computers running the latest version of the Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera web browsers, YouTube Music is only available on iOS and Android through the YouTube Music app.
-Furthermore, the YouTube Music app isn't available on tablets yet, so you'll need an iPhone running iOS 7+ or an Android smartphone running Android 4.1+ to get your groove on.
+Other than the YouTube Music web player, which supports PCs, Macs and Linux-based computers running the latest version of the Google Chrome, Mozilla Firefox, Internet Explorer, Safari or Opera web browsers, YouTube Music is only available on mobile devices (smartphones/tablets) through the YouTube Music app.

 How much does YouTube Music cost?

-YouTube Music is available both as a free service supported by ads and as a premium service included with YouTube Red.
+YouTube Music is available both as a free service supported by ads and as a premium service.
 While both give you access to the entire YouTube Music library, their features differ greatly.

-If you're looking to take YouTube Red for a test drive before you hand over your money, YouTube is currently offering a one-month free trial of the service for anyone who hasn't tried it or Google Play Music before.
-You can register for the trial over at the YouTube Red website.
-Be aware, though, that you'll need to provide payment information in order to sign up, and if you don't cancel the trial before the month is up, YouTube will automatically charge you for the next month.
+If you're looking to take YouTube Premium for a test drive before you hand over your money, YouTube is currently offering a three-month free trial of the service for anyone who hasn't tried it before.
+You can register for the trial over at the YouTube Premium website.
+Be aware, though, that you'll need to provide payment information in order to sign up, and if you don't cancel the trial before the grace period is up, YouTube will automatically charge you for the next month.